clairegreenwood83/depot_app/README.md

 ### Prerequisites

-Ensure you have the necessary dependencies installed.
+*Still to be added*

 ### Launching the Application
 1. Navigate to the root directory of the cloned repository using your terminal.
-2. Run the following command to start the application: bin/dev
+2. To use Docker to build the image for the web service run: docker compose build
+3. To start the Docker database and web containers run the following command: docker compose up
+4. To create the database, run the migrations and load the seed data run: docker compose exec web bin/rails db:create db:migrate db:seed
-3. Once the command completes the application should be running and accessible in your web browser.
-Simply open your preferred web browser and navigate to http://localhost:3000, this will take you to the homepage of the application.
+5. Once the command completes the application should be running and accessible in your web browser.
+Simply open your preferred web browser and navigate to http://localhost:8001/, this will take you to the homepage of the application.

 ## Deployment